sensational-buoys/workshop-description/index.md

 Toyification is a subset of gamification: the attempt to use toys and toy-like objects to support creativity, curiosity and exploration.
 The Sensational Buoys, then, will be characterised by a toy-like aesthetics as a way to make them more enticing, so that they can engage participants and passersby in the activity and draw attention to the project.

 ## Project

-The workshop will be divided in two parts: one dedicated to the speculative, collaborative design of Sensational Buoys and one dedicated to the realisation and testing.
+~~The workshop will be divided in two parts: one dedicated to the speculative, collaborative design of Sensational Buoys and one dedicated to the realisation and testing.~~

+**UPDATE**: The MicroBit has been out of stock worldwide for a while and, in the beginning of June, we decided to change the structure of the workshop accordingly.
+As we could not predict when it would be available again, and as it was too late to find and prepare another accessible solution that integrates a microcontroller, display and sensor - we decided to reduce the workshop to 1 day only: Saturday 26.

+On this date we will proceed with the speculative design workshop, but we will also spend some time discussing possible practical ways and technologies to further develop our sensing devices.
+Therefore, if you do not have the microcontroller, you will still be allowed to participate meaningfully.
+Instead, if you have already bought the MicroBit you will be able to use it in the workshop: we will explain how to use it with the buoys and include it in your design.

+So, the Sensational Buoys Workshop will be a **single day activity on Saturday 26th June at 15:00-18:00 CEST**.

 The workshop will be held online via Zoom.
 The participants can attend the workshop and build their own buoy wherever they are in the World.